Global group laws and equivariant bordism rings: Real bordism

 and call it the \emph{$A$-geometric fixed points of $X$}. \end{Def} Since any other coordinate only differs from $e$ by a unit in $X(C_2)$, the definition of $\Phi^A(X)$ is independent of the choice of coordinate.
 The collection of the $\Phi^A(X)$ for varying $A$ does not assemble to an $\el$-algebra, since the pullback along an arbitrary homomorphism $\alpha\colon B\to A$ can send a non-trivial $V\in A^*$ to the trivial class in $B^*$.
 This does not happen if $\alpha$ is surjective, so the $\Phi^A(X)$ still form a contravariant functor from the category of elementary abelian $2$-groups and surjective group homomorphisms to commutative rings.

-The name `geometric fixed points' is motivated from topology: Given a genuine $A$-spectrum $Y$, the $A$-geometric fixed points $\Phi^A(Y)$ are defined as the genuine fixed points of $Y\wedge \widetilde{E}P_A$, where $\widetilde{E}P_A$ is a based $A$-space uniquely characterized by the fact that its $A$-fixed points are equivalent to $S^0$ and the fixed points at all other subgroups are contractible.
+The name `geometric fixed points' is motivated from topology: Given a genuine $A$-spectrum $Y$, the $A$-geometric fixed points $\Phi^A(Y)$ are the non-equivariant spectrum defined as the genuine fixed points $(Y\wedge \widetilde{E}P_A)^A$, where $\widetilde{E}P_A$ is a based $A$-CW complex uniquely characterized by the fact that its $A$-fixed points are equivalent to $S^0$ and the fixed points at all other subgroups are contractible.
 If $E$ is a global spectrum, $\Phi^A(E)$ is defined as $\Phi^A(E_A)$.

 \begin{Lemma} For a real oriented global ring spectrum $E$ the geometric fixed point maps $\pi^A_*(E)\to \pi_*(\Phi^A(E))$ induce a natural isomorphism

 \end{Lemma} \begin{proof} This follows from the fact that the sphere